vnotex/vnote/en_us/docs/Users/Why VNote.md

 # Why VNote
 ## What is VNote
-VNote is a **V**im-inspired **Note**-taking application, designed specially for **Markdown**.
+At the very beginning, VNote is a **V**im-inspired **Note**-taking application, designed specially for **Markdown**.
 It is not yet just another Markdown editor.
 VNote is designed to be a powerful Markdown editor with sweet note management, or a note-taking application with pleasant Markdown experience.

+Now VNote is intended to be a pleasant note-taking platform, supporting more document types in the future.

-VNote is free, and open source.
+VNote is free and open source.
 You could get VNote for Linux, Windows, and macOS.

 ## Why Another Markdown Wheel
 ### Insights About Markdown